michelafarruggia/active_defense_via_reinforcement_learning/README.md

-The aim of this project is to integrate reward machines into the Yawning Titan simulator.
+The aim of this project is to integrate reward machines into the Yawning Titan simulator https://github.com/dstl/YAWNING-TITAN/tree/main

 References:
 ```